mojaloop/documentation/docs/product/features/ml-feature-list.md

 -  [**Performance**](./performance.md), outlining the transaction processing performance adopters might expect.
 - [**Deployment**](./deployment.md), describing the different ways to deploy Mojaloop for a range of different purposes, and the tools that facilitate these deployment types.
+- [**Security**](./security.md), covering the security of the transactions between connected DFSPs and the Mojaloop Hub, the security of the Hub itself (including the operator portals), and the QA Framework currently being developed to validate the security and quality of a Mojaloop deployment.
 - [**Engineering Principles**](./engineering.md), such as algorithmic adherence to the Mojaloop specification, code quality, security practices, scalability and performance patterns (amongst others).

 -   [**Invariants**](./invariants.md), setting out the development and operational principles to which any Mojaloop implementation must adhere.
 This includes the principles which ensure the security and integrity of a Mojaloop deployment.